 - More affordable: Was introduced into a lower priced category (46 percent cheaper at launch).

 - More modern: Reflects 10 years and 5 months of technical progress since the 1D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 5D Mark III is the clear winner of the contest (10 : 3 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark III is the clear winner of the contest (14 : 4 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just use the search menu below.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

 - Canon 1D Mark IV vs Canon SL2

 - Canon 1Ds Mark III vs Canon 5D

 - Fujifilm GFX 50S vs Leica V-LUX Typ 114